Meeting Targets and Maintaining Epidemic Control (EpiC)

 - Improve program management, health information systems, human resources for health, and financing solutions to attain and maintain control of the HIV epidemic.

-- Support the transition of direct funding and implementation to capable local partners to meet PEPFAR’s goal of providing 70% of its funding to local partners.
+- Support the transition of direct funding and implementation to local partners to meet PEPFAR’s goal of providing 70% of its funding to local partners.

 What EpiC does for key and priority populations